 Essentially retail dump bins are a large open top box, sometimes with an open front or front cut-out too, and the product is ‘dumped’ loose inside.

 They allow prominent placement within retail shopping isles, and with a fully branded surround, they have a huge printed area to advertise the goods inside.

 Sometimes these are attached to pallets, and if so, are sometimes known as ‘pallet wrap stands’.

 Magazine dump bins make excellent brochure display units at exhibitions, and also can be used to display catalogues in a trade-counter environment, or free booklets or leaflets in a public venue.

-The catalogues are stacked neatly in the free standing dump bin display, and a printed header attracts attention, provides information, and encourages people to pick up a copy.
+The catalogues are stacked neatly at a convenient height, and a printed header attracts attention, provides information, and encourages people to pick up a copy.

-Typically brochure display bins have a raised cardboard floor inside, allowing the magazines or brochures or catalogues to be accessed easily from around waist-height.
+Typically brochure display bins have a raised cardboard floor inside, allowing the magazines or brochures or catalogues to be accessed easily from around waist-height, even when nearly empty.